rj919/voxmachina/README.md

 - Views have been enabled to allow the **REST API** client
 - All scheduled jobs must use the **UTC timezone**
 - Dates for jobs must be passed in **ISO Format** with +00:00 timezone
-- Only **one execution process** may be selected
+- Only **one execution process** type may be selected
 - Only **one job store** may be used to persist schedule data
 - Only a **Postgres** database may be selected as a job store

 ## Mutable Settings
 By default, the scheduler uses a gevent process to manage threads and jobs
 will be stored in local memory.
 The launch script checks for new configuration
-settings first at the file path "cred/settings.yaml", then for any environmental
+settings first at the file path "cred/scheduler.yaml", then for any environ-
-variables set in the background.
-Any of the following settings can be adjusted:
+mental variables set in the background.
+Any of the following settings can be
+adjusted:

 - scheduler_job_store_user: postgres
 - scheduler_job_store_pass: password
 - scheduler_job_store_host: 192.168.99.100
-- scheduler_job_store_port: 5001
+- scheduler_job_store_port: 5432
 - scheduler_job_defaults_coalesce: true
 - scheduler_job_defaults_max_instances: 1
 - scheduler_executors_type: threadpool
 - scheduler_executors_max_workers: 20

-A copy of the settings.yaml file is included in the notes folder.
+A copy of the scheduler.yaml file is included in the notes folder.

 ## Launch Commands
-**startScheduler.sh**
+**start.sh**
 _Creates container with required volumes and starts flask on a gunicorn server_
 Requires: